 - Daily walks and playground visits

-We use special buggies to transport our classes to nearby playgrounds where the children engage in cooperative games and free play.
-We take advantage of the beauty of our neighborhood by going on nature walks, having fun at the playground, enjoying being outside and learning about the many plants, birds and animals that share our world with us.
+We use special buggies to transport our non-walkers to nearby playgrounds where the children engage in cooperative games and free play.
+We take advantage of the beauty of our neighborhood by going on nature walks, having fun at the playground, enjoying the outside and learning about the many plants, birds and animals that share our world with us.

-Since children learn and evolve at what seems like lightning speed, we make sure to document learning each day so that you can see the progress your child is making firsthand.
+Since children learn and evolve at what seems like lightning speed, we make sure to document learning each day through photos that offer our parents a window into their child’s progress as well as the opportunity to partake in the joy found as they play learn and explore. so that you can see the progress your child is making firsthand.
 We take many photos during the day so that you can glimpse the fun that we are having learning, playing, and exploring.

 Please see our admissions page for more information about tours, enrollment policies, tuition and dates:Admissions